Remembering Cynthia through celebration and donations

 Peter met Cynthia in 1980 when she was aged 38.
 She was already following her childhood dream by training to be a nurse at Guy’s Hospital.
 The couple married in 1982 and Guy’s and St Thomas’ remained a big part of their family life until Cynthia sadly passed away in 2018 aged 76.

 To celebrate Cynthia’s life, Peter has decided to include her name in the new Guy’s and St Thomas’ Online Remembrance Book.
-Cynthia’s name will be one of the first to be included in the book, which is a space where loved ones can celebrate the life of someone who is special to them.
+Cynthia’s name will be one of the first to be included in the book, which is a space where loved ones can celebrate the life of someone special to them.

 Cynthia wanted to be a nurse from the age of eight.
-Inspired by her mother, who was also a nurse at Bolton General hospital.
+Inspired by her mother, who was also a nurse at Bolton General Hospital.
 She trained at Guy’s Hospital and qualified in 1964, followed by another year so she could obtain the special recognition of her Guy’s Badge.
 This was an extra year of training completed after becoming a State Registered Nurse.

 ‘Cynthia was very proud of being trained at Guy’s Hospital,’ says Peter.
 ‘She was a true nurse, giving her time and energy to people in a caring and compassionate way.’